mateusb12/TravelScrapper/docs/api/get_all_flights.md

     }
   }
 }
 ```

+### Querying All Fields

-To get all fields, simply include all fields in your query.
-For example:
+To query all fields for flights, include all field names in your query.

+#### Example Request Querying All Fields:

 ```http
 POST /graphql